itsOrD/studio/README.md

     *   Toasts for user feedback on actions.
 *   **Usage Tracking:**
     *   `useCount`: Tracks how many times a prompt is copied.
-    *   `lastCopiedAt`: Timestamp of the last copy action.
+    *   `lastCopiedAt`: Timestamp of the last copy action, displayed in copy button tooltips.

 ## Getting Started